FraunhoferIKS/parcs/docs/source/features/interventions.rst

 Interventions, Counterfactuals
 ==============================

-In addition to the :code:`.sample()` method, which allows us to sample from the observational distribution, the graph object provides methods to sample from interventional distributions as well.
-There are three types of interventions available:
+In addition to the :code:`.sample()` method, which allows us to sample from the observational distribution, the graph object provides methods to sample from interventional distributions, defined in different three types.
+Read more about :ref:`theoretical details <theoretical_graph_interventions>`.

 Fixed-value intervention
 ------------------------